 This velvet is quite fragile, and if it becomes damaged or if a wound on the velvet becomes infected or infested with maggots there will be a corresponding malformation of the antlers.
 You will not see male deer fighting while they are in velvet, as they will try to protect their growing antlers.

-Antler growth is controlled by the hormone testosterone, it’s release into the male deer’s system is triggered by the shortening days as we draw into autumn and winter.
-Once their system has testosterone in it ready for the breeding season the antler growth is stopped, and the velvet begins to dry as the bone underneath hardens.
+Antler growth is controlled by the hormone testosterone, its release into the male deer’s system is triggered by the days getting shorter as we head into winter.

-If antlers were not colored by this rubbing and ‘fraying’ they would be pure white.
 You can even see regional and local variations in antler coloration due to the material that the deer color their antlers on.
-From a trophy perspective color is something considered when scoring and grading trophies so well colored antlers are highly prized.
+From a trophy perspective, color is something considered when scoring and grading trophies so well colored antlers are highly prized.

 This is often carried out on deer farms in New Zealand where sometimes the sale of velvet is more profitable than the sale of venison.
 Antlers need to be removed from farmed deer anyway so that the deer can be safely handled to avoid injury to the farmers.

 In the UK however, removal of velvet antler is considered an amputation and is prohibited, instead the farmers must wait until the deer is in hard antler to remove them.

 This does mean that the deer are nearer to the ‘rut’ the breeding season and can be quite aggressive during the process of de-antlering.
 It does mean though that this hard antler can be used for a number of primitive technology projects or modern crafts.

 Once antlers have fully formed and the velvet is shed they will be solid, ossified bone and will be used for fighting and competing with other male deer, known as stags or bucks.
 After a few months these antlers will drop off as the new antlers begin to grow.